North Hertfordshire College: History

 The college was established on 1 April 1991 when further education, in Hertfordshire, was reorganised.
 One of the institutions merged into the new college was Hitchin College of Further Education.

 Campuses and Facilities

-The College has two campuses in Stevenage, one in Hitchin, and an administrative centre in Letchworth Garden City.
+The college has two campuses in Stevenage, one in Hitchin, and an administrative centre in Letchworth Garden City.

 Stevenage Centre

 Her Majesty Queen Elizabeth II opened the Stevenage Centre in 2003.
-This centre is the largest campus and is home to learning childcare, General Certificate of Secondary Education subjects, Higher Education, health and social care, including science.
+This centre is the largest campus; subjects taught there are childcare, General Certificate of Secondary Education subjects, Higher Education, health and social care, including science.

 Engineering and Construction Campus

-The Engineering and Construction Campus focuses on construction and building trade services, teaching courses such as carpentry, plumbing, electrical course offer, brickwork, engineering, and painting including decorating.
-In 2011, the centre expanded with a new welding course offer which was officially opened by Skills Minister, Matthew Hancock.
+The Engineering and Construction Campus offers courses in carpentry, plumbing, electrical course offer, brickwork, engineering, and painting including decorating.
+In 2011, the centre expanded with a new welding training centre which was opened by Skills Minister, Matthew Hancock.

 Hitchin Centre

-The Hitchin Centre focuses on the learning of business, tourism and events, hair and beauty, catering, sport, public services as well as creative arts.
-As of 2012 to 2014, the centre underwent an extensive redevelopment.
+The Hitchin Centre offers courses in business, tourism and events, hair and beauty, catering, sport, public services as well as creative arts.
+In 2012 to 2014, the centre was redeveloped.